osimosu/osimosu.github.io/_posts/2021-07-12-how-to-implement-multi-factor-authentication-using-yesid.markdown

 #### Step 2.
 Create Client

-Create a Client in the Dashboard to obtain credentials to authenticate with YES IDENTITY's API.
+Create a Client in the Dashboard to obtain credentials to authenticate with Authorize.ID's API.
 You can choose `client_secret_basic`, `client_secret_post` or `private_key_jwt` authentication methods.
 [Financial-grade API (FAPI)](https://darutk.medium.com/financial-grade-api-fapi-explained-by-an-implementer-d09fcf2ff932){:target="_blank"}